 According to the company’s website, the scrub is oil-free and dermatologically tested.
-It will not clog pores and does not contain several ingredients that can be problematic for people with sensitive skin.
+Alba Botanica states it will not clog pores, but it contains fragrances and essential oils that could be problematic for people with sensitive skin.

 This PanOxyl wash contains 4% benzoyl peroxide.
 This chemical compound is an antibacterial ingredient that can help treat acne by reducing the number of bacteria on the face.

 This makes it a potentially ideal choice for people with mild to moderate acne, especially after diagnosis and advice from a dermatologist.